William H. Baxter

-William Hubbard Baxter III (born March 3, 1949) is an American linguist specializing in the history of the Chinese language and best known for his work on the reconstruction on Old Chinese.
+William Hubbard Baxter III (白一平 (Bái Yīpíng); born March 3, 1949) is an American sinologist and linguist specializing in the history of the Chinese language.
+He is best known for his work on the reconstruction on Old Chinese.

 Biography

-Baxter earned his Ph.D. in Linguistics in 1977 at Cornell University.
-In 1983, he joined the University of Michigan, where he is currently Professor of Linguistics and Asian Languages and Cultures.
+After graduating from Amherst College, Baxter earned an M.A. and his Ph.D. in linguistics in 1977 from Cornell University.
+In 1983, he joined the University of Michigan, where he is currently a professor of linguistics and Asian languages and cultures.

 Baxter's A Handbook of Old Chinese Phonology is the standard reference for the reconstruction of Old Chinese phonology.
 Together with Laurent Sagart at the Centre National de la Recherche Scientifique in Paris, he has produced an improved reconstruction of the pronunciation, vocabulary, and morphology of Old Chinese.
 A reconstruction for nearly 5000 words has been published online.
 In 2016, Baxter and Sagart were awarded the Leonard Bloomfield Book Award by the Linguistic Society of America for their 2014 book Old Chinese: A New Reconstruction.